Anotnio-Lu/Module-07---Project-1/README.md

 - CSS
 - Skeleton CSS boilerplate
 - Jquery
-- Google Maps API
+- Google Maps JavaScript API
+- Places Library (for Maps JavaScript API)
-- VIN API
+- VIN Free Check, Instant VIN decorder API

 More information and links to external technologies can be found in our "Credits" section.